rahulshankariyer/PortolioProject/README.md

 ### Data Used

-Just like for analyzing the Testing data, here too I used the <a href = "https://docs.google.com/spreadsheets/d/1tbjElTWQUju5wL6IIH2W14F-32-lJ8n5/edit?usp=share_link&ouid=106525515537823506540&rtpof=true&sd=true"> Excel Sheet #2: Covid Testing & Vaccinations </a> dataset
+For this project, here too I used only the <a href = "https://docs.google.com/spreadsheets/d/1tbjElTWQUju5wL6IIH2W14F-32-lJ8n5/edit?usp=share_link&ouid=106525515537823506540&rtpof=true&sd=true"> Excel Sheet #2: Covid Testing & Vaccinations </a> dataset, which was also used in Project 1.

+### Tools Used

+1. Excel
+2. Microsoft SQL Server Management Studio
+3. Tableau

 ### Data Transformations